Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hives (angioedema angioedema) - an allergic disease of the skin and mucous membranes, characterized by the formation of blisters, accompanied by itching and burning.
-Distinguish acute, including acute limited edema Quincke, and chronic urticaria.
+Urticaria (angioedema Quincke) is an allergic disease of the skin and mucous membranes, characterized by the formation of blisters, accompanied by itching and burning.
+A distinction is made between acute, including acute limited Quincke's edema, and chronic urticaria.

 Causes and pathogenesis of urticaria

-Acute urticaria and Quincke's edema develop under the influence of exogenous (temperature, mechanical irritation, drugs, food, etc.) and endogenous (pathology of internal organs - gastrointestinal tract, endocrine system) factors.
-In children, the causes of chronic urticaria are often helminthic invasion, in adults - amoebiasis, giardiasis.
-The development of urticaria, as a rule, is based on the allergic reaction of immediate type hypersensitivity, which is an anaphylactic skin reaction to biologically active substances.
-A crucial role in the formation of blisters in urticaria is played by functional vascular disorders in the form of an increase in the permeability of the capillary wall and inflammatory mediators - histamine, serotonin, bradykinin released by mast cells during the antigen-antibody reaction.
-In the development of urticaria from physical effects is involved acetylcholine (cholinergic urticaria).
+Acute urticaria and Quincke's edema develop under the influence of exogenous (temperature, mechanical irritation, drugs, food products, etc.) and endogenous (pathology of internal organs - gastrointestinal tract, endocrine system) factors.
+In children, chronic urticaria is often caused by helminthic invasions, in adults - amebiasis, giardiasis.
+The development of urticaria is usually based on an allergic reaction of immediate hypersensitivity, which is an anaphylactic reaction of the skin to biologically active substances.
+The decisive role in the formation of blisters in urticaria is played by functional vascular disorders in the form of increased permeability of the capillary wall and inflammatory mediators - histamine, serotonin, bradykinin, released by mast cells during the antigen-antibody reaction.
+Acetylcholine (cholinergic urticaria) is involved in the development of urticaria from physical effects.

 What's bothering you?